jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-02.md

 'Let the opening of your mouth quench the Fire-god;
 Whoso is exalted in the battle, let him display his might!'" -->

 When Ansar heard how Tiamat was mightily in revolt, he bit his lips.
-His mind was not at peace

-..., he made a bitter lamentation:
+His mind was not at peace ..., he made a bitter lamentation:
 ... battle,
 ... thou...

-Mummu and Apsu thou hast smitten

-But Tiamat hath exalted Kingu, and where is one who can oppose her?
+You had smitten Mummu and Apsu.
+But Tiamat had exalted Kingu, and who can oppose her?

 ... deliberation
 ... the ... of the gods, -Nudimmud.